 Mandibular Range of Motion.
 (6,7) Record deviations to either side during mouth opening.

 Number of knuckles in open mouth: (Normal 40-55 mm. ☐ 3-Normal, ☐ 2-reduction ☐ 1-decreased function.

 Resisted mouth opening

 Resisted closing of the mouth

-The muscles of mastication and several other accessory muscles are often involved in TMD.
+The muscles of mastication are often involved in TMD.

-The pain a patient experiences may be directly related to the TMJ muscle or it can be caused by referred pain from other areas.
+The pain a patient experiences may be directly related to the muscles of mastication or it can be caused by referred pain from other areas to these muscles.

-The most commonly involved jaw muscles in TMD cases are:
+The muscles of mastication involved in TMD cases are: